fischermoseley/manta/doc/io_core.md

 - First, __it's not instantaneous__.
 Manta has designed to be as fast as possible, but setting and querying registers relies on passing messages between the host and FPGA, which is slow relative to FPGA clock speeds!
 If you're trying to set values in your design with cycle-accurate timing, this will not do that for you.
 However, the [Logic Analyzer's playback feature](./logic_analyzer_core.md#playback) might be helpful.

 - Second, __the API methods are blocking__, and will wait for a response from the FPGA before resuming program execution.
-Depending on your application, you might want to run your IO Core operations in a seperate thread, but you can also decrease the execution time by using a faster interface between the host and FPGA.
+Depending on your application, you might want to run your IO Core operations in a separate thread, but you can also decrease the execution time by using a faster interface between the host and FPGA.
 This means using a higher UART baudrate, or using Ethernet.